rgrrrrrba/rgrrrrrba.github.io/_posts/post/2015-01-30-a-useful-build-pipeline-using-gulp-and-bower.md

 		</body>
 	</html>

-And I'm spent.
-Next I'll get an AngularJS workflow happening.
+I'm not entirely happy with this so [next I'll try to simplify things](http://bendetat.com/cleaning-and-simplifying-the-gulp-pipeline.html).